 Selective Laser Trabeculoplasty (SLT) is a laser treatment used to lower intraocular pressure (IOP) in patients with open-angle glaucoma or ocular hypertension.
 It helps improve drainage of fluid from the eye, reducing pressure and preventing further damage to the optic nerve.
+SLT has been shown in high quality studies to be better than eye drops as an initial treatment for glaucoma.
+It is now recommended by national guidelines as the first treatment for most patients with ocular hypertension or glaucoma.

-SLT may be recommended if:
+In addition to be recommended as initial treatment, SLT may be recommended if:

 Eye pressure remains high despite using eye drops or other treatments.